facebook

 For example, before receiving the Eucharist, Anglicans pray: “Grant us, therefore, gracious God, so to eat the flesh of your dear Son, Jesus Christ, and to drink His blood, that our sinful bodies may be made clean by his body, and our souls washed through his most precious blood, that we may evermore dwell in him, and he in us.
 Amen.”

-Similarly, Orthodox Christians pray prior to Communion: “Not unto judgment, nor unto condemnation be my partaking [of Christ’s Body and Blood], but unto healing of soul and body.
+Similarly, Orthodox Christians pray before Communion: “Not unto judgment, nor unto condemnation be my partaking [of Christ’s Body and Blood], but unto healing of soul and body.
 Amen.”

 The sacraments of the Church, particularly Holy Communion and Anointing of the Sick, are also means by which Christians can experience God’s healing grace.
 In receiving the Body and Blood of Christ, believers are nourished spiritually and physically.
 Moreover, in the anointing with oil, they are strengthened and upheld by the power of the Holy Spirit.